Checking Into a Nursing Home’s Reputation

 Patients Getting Sicker

 When people get older, they sometimes end up checking into a nursing home for a limited amount of time so that they can recover from a surgery or an illness.
 The goal is to eventually let the person go home after they have recovered.
-Some nursing homes function as sort of a medical “black hole.”
+Some nursing homes function as a medical “black hole.”
 Anybody who goes in almost never comes out.
-This is a big sign of abuse, neglect, or both.
+This is a big warning sign of abuse, nursing home neglect, or both.

-In a nursing home that is functioning properly, patients will be given all of the care they need to help them recover.
-It will be the facility’s goal and each employee’s goal to help that patient recover as quickly as possible, to receive top-quality care, and to get out of the facility as soon as they possibly can.
+In a properly functioning nursing home, patients will receive all the care they need to help them recover.
+It will be the facility’s and each employee’s goal to help that patient recover as quickly as possible, receive top-quality care, and get out of the facility as soon as possible.
 If the facility seems to never let go of patients, it may be because those patients aren’t being given the kind of care that they actually need – and that is a big warning sign.

 Unhappy Patients

 ALWAYS visit the nursing home before you check your loved one in.
 Take a look at the patients.
 Do they seem happy?
-Do they seem like they are getting good care?
-Does the staff seem attentive, committed and knowledgeable?
-If none of these things are true, then there may be a problem.
-If the patients seems like they are being neglected, if a lot of them have a bad odor about them, as if they haven’t been washed in a long time or they seem to all be lying around in their beds and getting no activity, I strongly suggest considering a different facility.
+Do they seem to be getting good care?
+Does the staff seem attentive, committed, and knowledgeable?
+If none of these things is true, then there may be a problem.
+If the patients seem neglected, if many of them have a strong odor, as if they haven’t been washed in a long time, or if they all seem to be lying in their beds with no activity, I strongly suggest considering a different facility.

 For more tips on choosing the right nursing home or retirement home, see: https://www.jrlawfirm.com/library/finding-good-nursing-home-choose-best-one/